Updated June 15, 2023

 This first part covers basic Interview Questions and Answers

 1. Expand the ETL system in the Data warehouse?
 Explain

 Extract-Transform-Load (ETL) system is the foundation of the data warehouse.
 A properly designed ETL system extracts data from the source systems, enforces data quality and consistency standards, confirms data so that separate sources can be used together, and finally delivers data in a presentation-ready format so that application developers can build applications and end users can make decisions.

-2. The significance of the ETL system in the Data warehouse?
+2. What is The significance of the ETL system in the Data warehouse?

 Removes mistakes and corrects missing data.
 It provides documented measures of confidence in data.
 Captures the flow of transnational data for safekeeping.
 Adjusts data from multiple sources to be used together.
 Structures data to be usable by end-user tools.

 3. What is the day-to-day process in the ETL System?

 Build the development/test/production suite of ETL processes.
 Understand the tradeoffs of various back-room data structures, including flat files, normalized schemas, XML schemas, and star join (dimensional) schemas.
 Analyze and extract source data.
 Build a comprehensive data-cleaning subsystem.
 Structure data into dimensional schemas for the most effective delivery to end users, business intelligence tools, data-mining tools, OLAP cubes, and analytic applications.
 Deliver data effectively both to highly centralized and profoundly distributed data warehouses using the same techniques.
 Tune the overall ETL process for optimum performance.